 - The divorce must be final.
 If someone dies while the divorce is pending, then the soon-to-be-ex-spouse is still entitled to the inheritance of the non-probate asset.

 In sum, this is a great example of where the Florida Law helps when a person forgets to make changes to an estate plan after significant life changes.
-Yes, the only thing constant is change, and sometime the Florida legislature thinks ahead to help Floridians with those changes.
+Yes, the only thing constant is change, and sometimes the Florida legislature thinks ahead to help Floridians with those changes.

-If you need assistance with your estate plan, or need to alter an already existing plan, call the estate planning attorneys of Palm Beach today at Doane & Doane.
+If you need assistance with your estate plan or need to alter an already existing plan, call the estate planning attorneys of Palm Beach today at Doane & Doane.
 We would be happy to provide a free consultation, call 561-656-0200.